lighttigerXIV/albert/README.md

 - The name of the repo must be the simplest version of the app's name (e.g `nvim` instead of `NeoVim`)
 - Put the images under `assets/`.
 If there are a bunch of them consider [creating an empty branch](https://gist.github.com/joncardasis/e6494afd538a400722545163eb2e1fa5) (e.g. `assets`) and storing them there.
-- Format repo description as "<allusive emoji> Catppuccin theme for AwesomeApp"
+- Format repo description as "<allusive emoji> Vibrant pastel theme for App"
 - Add `catppuccin` to the topics.
 - Uppercase meta files (e.g. `README.md`)
 - Don't add health files (like `CODE_OF_CONDUCTS` or `SUPPORT`), those are organization-wide files stored [here](https://github.com/catppuccin/.github).